hellotdpaas/aws-saa-c03/readme.md

   - C. Modify the subnet network ACL and block all outbound traffic.
   - D. Modify the subnet network ACL and block all inbound and outbound traffic.

   A - option B will not work as the effective security group rules are the union of all rules.
 From AWS doc, if there is more than one rule for a specific port, we apply the most permissive rule.
-For example, if you have a rule that allows access to TCP port 22 (SSH) from IP address 203.0.113.1 and another rule that allows access to TCP port 22 from everyone, everyone has access to TCP port 22. option C andn D will impact othe running instances.
+For example, if you have a rule that allows access to TCP port 22 (SSH) from IP address 203.0.113.1 and another rule that allows access to TCP port 22 from everyone, everyone has access to TCP port 22. option C and D will impact other running instances.

 - You've been asked to design the monitoring of an internal application which runs on an EC2 instance in a private subnet, listening on port 8080.
 This monitoring will be used to calculate availability of the application and be used for business continuity purposes as well as automated failover.
-  Which of the following recommendations will meet the requirement ir the most reliable manner? (pick two) - A. Write a script to run via cron every minute which checks the listener port and uploads as a custom CloudWatch metric. - B. Configure the CloudWatch agent to push a metric which tests the listener. - C. Provision a CloudWatch Synthetics canary to test the listener port. - D. Configure a CloudWatch alarm from the appropriate metric.
-Configure a Route 53 Health Check with the alarm as the source. - E. Configure a Route 53 Health Check with the CloudWatch metric as the source.
+  Which of the following recommendations will meet the requirement is the most reliable manner? (pick two)

+  - A. Write a script to run via cron every minute which checks the listener port and uploads as a custom CloudWatch metric.
+  - B. Configure the CloudWatch agent to push a metric which tests the listener.
+  - C. Provision a CloudWatch Synthetics canary to test the listener port.
+  - D. Configure a CloudWatch alarm from the appropriate metric.
+Configure a Route 53 Health Check with the alarm as the source. -
+  - E. Configure a Route 53 Health Check with the CloudWatch metric as the source.

   BC - option A use shell script is not very reliable.
-Option E, route 53 health checks can not use metric as source but can use alarm as source, but internal application can use a better apprach than route 53
+Option E, route 53 health checks can not use metric as source but can use alarm as source, but internal application can use a better option than route 53

 - An application has a requirement for cross-region recovery of a DynamoDB table in case of disaster.
 The requirements include being able to recover any deleted items within a certain retention window.
 The table in the source region has DynamoDB Streams enabled.
   What recommendation should be made to meet the requirement?